Sell more with better email & SMS

 Preview text: Click here to view online Perky-Pet.com

-The email also showcases the Flexport® collection, including different types of bird feeders and their specifications.
-Last but not least, the email sheds light on information about attracting the Northern Cardinal, a famous bird species found in the eastern United States.
+Another interesting feature of this email is that it sheds light on information about attracting the Northern Cardinal, a famous bird species found in the eastern United States.
+This establishes its credibility as a knowledgeable and trustworthy brand.

-The email is also visually appealing – comprising cute birds as well as Flexport® collection pictures.
+The email is also visually appealing, comprising cute birds as well as Flexport® collection pictures.

 Subject: How much do you really know about your cat?

-Preview Text: It’s International Cat Day
+Preview text: It’s International Cat Day

 Sharing such information is a brilliant way to make the email stand out from those overly promotional emails we see every day in our inboxes.